09 Mar Mastering Time Management for O-Level Chemistry Exam Success

 Create a glossary booklet

-Having a glossary of definitions for key terms in chemistry tuition can be a helpful resource for studying for the O-Level Chemistry exam, especially for Paper 2.
+Having a glossary of definitions for key terms in chemistry tuition centre can be a helpful resource for studying for the O-Level Chemistry exam, especially for Paper 2.
 You can create your own glossary by writing out definitions from your textbook or use resources from the internet.
 Having a handy reference guide can save you time during the exam and help you quickly recall important information.

 Don’t be afraid to underline, jot notes, and highlight